-Relating to the unlawful production or distribution of sexually explicit images or videos using deep fake technology; increasing a criminal penalty.
-Verified
+TX HB1092: Relating to the unlawful production or distribution of sexually explicit images or videos using deep fake technology; increasing a criminal penalty.

-If you distribute deep fake content in Texas, you must stop by 2025 or face felony charges.
+If you produce or distribute digital content in Texas, you must ensure consent for any deep fake images or videos by September 1, 2025, or face criminal charges.

 State